-Investments are reviewed quarterly at the Audit Committee, and through the Investment Management Group.
+Investments are reviewed quarterly at the Board, and through the Investment Management Committee.

-The Company's material exposures to market risk are: interest rate risk and spread risk on its bond portfolio; foreign exchange risk on its currency exposures; and equity risk on its strategic investments in subsidiaries.
+The Company's material exposures to market risk are: interest rate risk and spread risk on its bond portfolio; foreign exchange risk on its currency exposures; and concentration and spread risk due to intra-group loans.